Saxo Bank vs Eightcap Comparison

 Is Saxo Bank or Eightcap safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Saxo Bank holds 6 global Tier-1 licenses, while Eightcap holds 2.
-Both Saxo Bank and Eightcap hold [Variable A] global Tier-2 licenses.
-In our analysis of 23 international regulators across 50 brokers, Saxo Bank earned a higher Trust Score than Eightcap.
+Saxo Bank holds 7 global Tier-1 licenses, while Eightcap holds 3.
+Saxo Bank holds 1 global Tier-2 licenses, while Eightcap holds 0.
+In our analysis of 23 international regulators across 50 brokers, Saxo Bank (99) earned a higher Trust Score than Eightcap (85).

 Which trading platform is better: Saxo Bank or Eightcap?